 Faversham Open Gardens & Garden Market Day 28th June 2020

 Amanda and Julian’s meadow garden and the Abbey Physic Garden are open for Faversham Open Gardens & Garden Market Day which is held on the last Sunday in June every year.

-My garden is also open, and here is a preview of The Middlesized Garden in June:
+My garden is also open, so here is a preview of The Middlesized Garden in June: